-At least, until now.
-Our guide will provide you with analysis of 10 of our favorite contenders for the best gaming keyboard of 2020, but we’ll dig deeper than that to make sure that you have all the tools and resources you need to pick out the features and hardware that matter the most to you.
+Our guide will provide you with an analysis of 10 of our favorite contenders for the best gaming keyboard of 2022, but we’ll also dig deeper than that to make sure that you have all the tools and resources you need to pick out the features and hardware that matter the most to you.

 1. Corsair K95 RGB Platinum Gaming Keyboard

 Just about any feature you could hope to find in a gaming keyboard is present in the Corsair K95 RGB Platinum.
-You may find yourself paying a bit of a premium, but with a sale price of almost 50% off, the K95 RGB Platinum is also one of the best gaming keyboard deals.
+You may find yourself paying a bit of a premium here, but the K95 RGB Platinum is without a doubt one of the very best gaming keyboards.

-The incredibly versatile lighting system and dedicated macro keys on the K95 RGB Platinum are complemented by the ability to store up to 8 megabytes of profiles. if you want a gaming keyboard that can work capably with all of your favorite games, that memory will really go a step beyond.
-And thanks to the Cherry MX Brown switches, the Corsair K95 RGB Platinum delivers a quiet but tactile typing experience.
+The incredibly versatile lighting system and dedicated macro keys on the K95 RGB Platinum are complemented by the ability to store up to 8 megabytes of profiles.
+If you want a gaming keyboard that can work capably with all of your favorite games, that memory will really go a step beyond.
+Thanks to the Cherry MX Brown switches, the Corsair K95 RGB Platinum delivers a quiet but tactile typing experience.